josevazf/42-Born2BeRoot/README.md

 `cat /etc/passwd | awk -F '{print $1}'`  - same as above

+`hostnamectl status` - check hostname

 `sudo hostnamectl set-hostname <new_hostname>` - change hostname

-`hostnamectl status` - check hostname status

 Next we need to define some sudo rules:

-`sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure, we created a new file called `newsudorules` in the specified directory and we will add the following codes:
+`sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure, we created a new file called *newsudorules* in the specified directory and we add the following lines:

 `Defaults		passwd_tries=3`
 *With Sudo, the maximum number of password attempts is 3 (3 is also standard)*